Exploring Sauerkraut: Fables, Facts, and Fun Recipes

 - Don’t skimp on the salt.

 - Temperature is important.
 From 60 to 70 degrees is perfect.
-Colder and fermentation will slow down; too fast and your cabbage will turn mushy.
+If it's colder, the fermentation process will slow down.
+If it's higher, the fermentation will be too fast and your cabbage will turn mushy.

 And Finally, Recipes Using Sauerkraut